 - 4.1 We would like to emphasise that in our opinion the Basic Allowance is not a full and proper recompense for the duties performed by a Councillor.
 It does not reflect a similar level of responsibility in the private sector.
 The recommendations reflect the fact that a proportion of any Councillor's work continues to be voluntary. - 4.2 We believe that the Basic Allowance should continue to reflect the commitment in time necessary to be an effective local Councillor.
-We feel that the level of increase made three years ago resulted in a Basic Allowance that continues to match that paid by other, similar sized Local Authorities.
-Interestingly, the average level of Basic Allowance paid to a Councillor in a local authority banded as a "District Council with Executive" is £4,458 compared to the £4,301 paid to the Taunton Deane Members - 4.3 We are very mindful of the requirement for Councillors to work in their communities and spend less time in formal meeting situations.
-However, like last year, we are also mindful of the economic conditions that continue to exist within the country and how a recommended increase might be viewed by the public. - 4.4 In previous years the increase recommended by the Panel has taken into account the current Retail Price Index (RPI) rate of inflation towards deciding the level of the Basic Allowance.
-In November when the Panel met, the RPI stood at 5.4%. - 4.5 However, given the fact that the country's public finances are still very unstable and that a freeze on public sector pay is still in place, the Panel is of the view that any increase to the Basic Allowance for Councillors cannot be justified, even when the RPI is taken into consideration.
+We feel that the level of increase made four years ago resulted in a Basic Allowance that continues to match that paid by other, similar sized Local Authorities.
+The average level of Basic Allowance paid to a Councillor in a local authority banded as a "District Council with Executive" is £4,458 compared to the £4,301 paid to the Taunton Deane Members. - 4.3 We are very mindful of the requirement for Councillors to work in their communities and spend less time in formal meeting situations.
+However, as in previous years, we are also mindful of the economic conditions that continue to exist within the country and how a recommended increase might be viewed by the public. - 4.4 In previous years the increase recommended by the Panel has taken into account the current Retail Price Index (RPI) rate of inflation towards deciding the level of the Basic Allowance.
+In November, the RPI stood at 3%. - 4.5 However, given the fact that a freeze on public sector pay is still in place and that, overall, the public finances are still in 'recovery' phase, the Panel is of the view that any increase to the Basic Allowance for Councillors simply cannot be justified, even when the RPI is taken into consideration.
 The Panel has therefore decided not to recommend any increase for the forthcoming year.